Reading: Applied Part 1. Recovering Specifications from Legacy

 • legacy artifacts are normalized into a timeline;

-• requirements are separated from memory bank;
+• requirements are separated from the memory bank;

 • then encoded in Given/When/Then and JSON Schema;

-• and receive provenance in genealogy.md.
+• receive provenance in genealogy.md.

-ArtifactDone when
+ArtifactReady when

 Given/When/Then formulationverifiable fields are linked to what the JSON Schema covers